-ation quality with the original styles well preserved.
+ious chair styles and orientations, and achieves better generation quality with the original styles well preserved.
 Moreover, both weakly-supervised methods are limited to twofactor class-content disentanglement, but our approach is a more flexible multi-factor framework that supports factoraware latent representation for each individual factor.